-For the ERL Injector, the choice of 80K as the intermediate temperature was a matter of convenience for the heat exchangers that used $LN_2$ .
-To explore the optimal intermediate temperature, as well as document the heat loads of the full module, all of the module components were modeled in ANSYS using nonlinear material properties.
+For the ERL Injector, the choice of 80K as the intermediate temperature was initially a matter of convenience for the use of heat exchangers operating with LN2.
+To explore the optimal temperature for this intermediate, as well as document the heat loads of the full module, all of the module components were modeled in ANSYS using nonlinear material properties throughout the module component temperature ranges.
 The various static and dynamic heat loads include: conduction along the composite support posts, radiation from 300K to the intermediate shield, radiation from the intermediate shield to 1.8K, HOM load conduction along the beamline and through supports to the GRP, RF coupler conduction and power loss, and cavity RF and conduction loss.
-At present, the quadrupole is assumed to have the same heat load as an SRF cavity.

 Shown in Fig. 4 is a bar graph summarizing the results of the thermal models, plotting refrigeration wall-plug power for a 64-module ERL linac as the intermediate temperature is varied from 60K to 120K.
 The calculations assume a refrigeration COP as the inverse product of the Carnot efficiency and a practical efficiency.
 The practical efficiencies are taken as 0.23 for 1.8K and as 0.3 for 5K and the intermediate temperature.
 The SRF cavity is taken to have $Q=2\times10^{10}$ , $R/Q=804 \Omega$ , and an accelerating voltage of 13 MV per cavity, giving a dissipation of 10.5 W per cavity at 1.8K.
 It is seen from Fig. 4 that 80K turns to be the broad optimal intermediate temperature to minimize the summed static and dynamic wall-plug power to about 5 MW.
 The refrigeration plant would typically incorporate an additional 50% overhead capacity for unforeseen contingencies.
 The largest cryogenic loads are the dynamic cavity and HOM load dissipations.
-As figures of merit, this accounting has static loads per module of 3.4 W at 1.8K, 43 W at 5K, and 37 W at 80K.
+As figures of merit, the static loads per module are 3.4 W at 1.8K, 43 W at 5K, and 37 W at 80K.